C2SM/git-course/advanced/slides/slides.md

 - Only `git push` and `git fetch` talk to the server

 <!--
-- Short recap, two minutes at most - but don't skip it, the rest of Part 1 assumes people can place a command in this picture
+- Short recap, two minutes at most - but do not skip it, the rest of Part 1 assumes people can place a command in this picture
 - Walk the diagram left to right once: working directory → staging area → local repository → remote
 - Point worth repeating: Git is not a client to a server
   - Commits are local and free